-On iOS, SwiftKey’s keyboard extension requires Full Access in order to share data with the “container” app on your device, i.e. the SwiftKey app on your home screen.
-This is because we house key components of SwiftKey in the container app, as explained below, and need to obtain your permission in order for the keyboard extension to be able to access these components.
+On iOS, Microsoft SwiftKey’s keyboard extension requires Full Access in order to share data with the “container” app on your device, i.e. the Microsoft SwiftKey app on your home screen.
+This is because we house key components of Microsoft SwiftKey in the container app, and need to obtain your permission for the keyboard extension to access these components.

 For more information on how to grant Full Access please read our article on this.

 Granting an iOS keyboard extension Full Access is the permission that allows it to share data with its broader “container” app and gain network access.
 We request this permission in order to provide you with a full Microsoft SwiftKey feature-set and simplify how settings are managed.

 Your Microsoft SwiftKey Keyboard does not “transmit anything you type,” as Apple’s warning message may lead you to think.
 That warning message (which is displayed before a user allows Full Access) is there to make sure you are aware of what is technically possible before making a decision about whether to trust the developer of a keyboard extension.
 We hope this article gives you the confidence that Microsoft SwiftKey has taken measures to protect both your privacy and security.

 What exactly is Full Access used for?

 We require Full Access because your Microsoft SwiftKey Keyboard stores language models, personalized learning and keyboard preferences outside the keyboard extensions framework on your device.
 Without this permission, the keyboard extension would not be able to read or write to these files.